The Critical Density for Activated Random Walks is always less than 1: Inductive step: proof of Lemma

-\paragraph{Our aim: a geometric sum of i.i.d.\ geometric variables.} We will show later that~$\calN$ is a geometric variable, and we want to show that the sum in~\reff{key-induction} dominates a geometric variable.
+We will show later that~$\calN$ is a geometric variable, and we want to show that the sum in~\reff{key-induction} dominates a geometric variable.
 If the variables~$1+\calL_{2i}$ were i.i.d.\ geometric variables independent of~$\calN$, we could conclude using Lemma~\ref{lemmaSumGeometrics} that~$1+\calL(C,\,j)$ dominates a geometric variable, whose parameter has an explicit expression in the two parameters.

 A first issue is that the variables~$1+\calL_{2i}$ are not i.i.d.\ geometric variables, and this family not even dominates a family of i.i.d.\ geometrics.
 Even though it follows from the induction hypothesis that~$1+\calL_0$ dominates a geometric with parameter~$q_0$, this is not the case of the subsequent variables, because for~$i\geqslant 2\calN$ some stabilizations may start from a set which is not fully active.
 In fact with probability~$1$ we even have~$\calL_i=0$ for~$i$ large enough.
 To solve this problem, we show below that we can replace this sequence~$\calL$ with another sequence~$\calL'$ which does dominate a sequence of independent geometrics.